Gutenberg-Gymnasium Erfurt: Massacre

 On April 26, 2002, 19-year-old Robert Steinhäuser, a recently expelled student, brought two firearms to school and moved from classroom to classroom shooting teachers, and altogether killed 13 teachers and 2 students.
-When police arrived on the scene, he shot an officer in the head, killing him instantly.
+When police arrived on the scene, he shot an officer in the neck, killing him instantly.
 He was then locked in a room by a teacher, where he committed suicide.
 Subsequent to these events, the school was closed for renovations and officially re-opened more than three years later on August 29, 2005.
 German chancellor Gerhard Schröder spoke at the ceremony.